 {206}

 Holy Spirit is necessary in these very times?
-If he is of this opinion, nothing will surprise me.|
+If he is of this opinion, nothing will surprise me¦.

 To quote the conduct of Diotrephes as a sufficient proof that he was an elder, is a curious way of attracting us to this species of authority.
 Let us congratulate the preparatory commission, that a like argument has not a shadow of a foundation.
 There are, alas, but too many Diotrephes, without its being necessary to have established elders where to produce them.
 We can hardly believe that our author seriously wished to say that the fact of desiring to be the first, and in consequence not to receive the apostles, proves to him that a man may be an elder.
 He asks if we should not separate ourselves for the cause of the presence of Diotrephes.
 And why separate ourselves from the Church, because it contains an evil man?
 For my part I would never separate from anything, of which I could have an idea that it was the Church after having left it.
-Besides, I do not believe that 3 @John 10 means &#8220;When I come I will shew him what he has done.&#8221; Martin employs, it is true, this expression: but *upomneso* rather means, I *will remember* that which he has done, or I will make him remember that which he has done, without precisely stating what the apostle proposed to himself to do when he had come.
+Besides, I do not believe that @3 John 10 means "When I come I will shew him what he has done."
+Martin employs, it is true, this expression: but *upomneso* rather means, I *will remember* that which he has done, or I will make him remember that which he has done, without precisely stating what the apostle proposed to himself to do when he had come.

 As to the explanation of the seven churches of the Apocalypse, this is scarcely the place to give the interpretation of them.
 It would be writing a book.
-It is clear that when one states that &#8220;the angels of the churches can only be their councils of elders,&#8221; one can draw what conclusions one wishes.
-This meaning of the word &#8220;angel&#8221; is neither that of the word nor that of tradition.
+It is clear that when one states that "the angels of the churches can only be their councils of elders," one can draw what conclusions one wishes.
+This meaning of the word "angel" is neither that of the word nor that of tradition.
 It is beyond doubt that, in the word, angel does not mean a council of elders, and tradition also gives a totally different meaning.